Back to comparisons

 VidNotes strengths

-• Native iOS app for transcription on the go, Android coming soon
+• Native iOS app for transcription on the go, Android on Google Play

 • AI-generated flashcards for study and retention